cguttweb/nuxt-portfolio-blog/content/posts/2022-06-02-frontend-mentor-challenges.md

 All of my completed and in progress challenges are hosted on github and deployed on [vercel](https://vercel.com/), but there are several alternatives available including netlify.

-If you are looking to develop your frontend skills or simply practice some challenges I'd highly recommend frontend mentors so check the site out.
+If you are looking to develop your frontend skills or simply practice some challenges I'd highly recommend frontend mentors so check out the site ans try out some of the challenges.